nginxinc/nginx-azure-workshops/labs/lab8/readme.md

 ## Introduction

-In this lab, you will install the My Garage application, configure it for external access, learn to scale the web service, and set up caching for the image gallery (optional).
+In this lab, you will build ( x,y,x ).

 The My Garage application is a modern web application built using Microsoft .Net technologies.
 It is comprised of a frontend application and supporting web service backend.
 The front-end is a Single Page Application (SPA) that uses [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) to render the UI in the browser.
 The back-end is a RESTful API built using [ASP.Net Core MVC](https://learn.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-8.0).